Images

 └── Region

-Currently, the cutout service is not able to stitch together imaging on the fly.
+Currently, the Image Cutout service is not able to stitch together imaging on the fly.
 You must provide FITS images that have been resampled and co-added (see for example, SWarp.)
-Each file is saved as a Region on the sky, with the fits header stored in the database to provide the coordinate lookup.
+Each file is saved as a Region on the sky, with the FITS header stored in the database to provide the coordinate lookup.
 Note, this means individual region files must uniquely cover one area of sky.
 Data central can not currently combine or display multiple images in the same band covering the sam sky region.
 To explore the data model further, visit the imaging section of the Schema Browser to explore the relationships between facilities and bands.

 Directory Structure